zetaPRIME/sb.StardustSuite/working-changelog.md

 ### StarTech
-- Actually fixed FU power integration
+- All tiers of Flux Relay now also serve as Transmatter Network relays
-- Fixed an exploitable desync
+- Fixed Elytra accelerating oddly in water and other fluids with Frackin Universe installed